SXH7/sxh7/README.md

 # About Me 🧑:
 ### Hello!
 I am Shashwat Singh, you might also know me as "SX".
 I'm a 17 year Indian programmer.
+**I code in Python and know basic c++.
+I'm also intrested in graphic designing, I make random edits/graphics which look good(or atleast try to lmao)**